saurabhp75/saurabhp75.github.io/_notes/jekyll.md

 </ul>
 {% endraw %}

-Built-in variables in Jekyll
+## Built-in variables in Jekyll
-page.url : gives the url of the page. post.title: pulled from the post filename (can be overridden by setting title in front matter) post.url: set by Jekyll to the output path of the post. post.excerpt: first paragraph of content by default
+ -page.url : gives the url of the page.
+- post.title: pulled from the post filename (can be overridden by setting title in front matter)
+- post.url: set by Jekyll to the output path of the post.
+- post.excerpt: first paragraph of content by default

-Collections
+## Collections
 Collections are similar to posts except the content doesn’t have to be grouped by date.
 To set up a collection you need define them in Jekyll configuration file, _config.yml(by default). eg.
 collections:
   authors:

-Define authors in files under _authors folder eg. _authors/ted.md, _authors/jill.md etc.
+Define authors in files under _authors folder eg. `_authors/ted.md, _authors/jill.md` etc.
 Note: You need to restart Jekyll server whenever, config file changes.

-Output a page
+## Output a page
 By default, collections do not output a page for documents.
 In case you want each author to have their own page, tweak the collection configuration in _config.yml.
 Also, you’ll need to create a layout for authors in _layouts/author.html.
 collections:
   authors: